1. HTTP Bridge overview

 4.1.
 Introduction

-The Kafka Bridge provides a REST API for integrating HTTP based client applications with a Kafka cluster.
+The HTTP Bridge provides a REST API for integrating HTTP based client applications with a Kafka cluster.
 You can use the API to create and manage consumers and send and receive records over HTTP rather than the native Kafka protocol.

 4.2.
 Endpoints